This post may contain affiliate links. Read our disclosure policy for more info.

-How I appreciate how hard it was for them to be diligent.
+I appreciate how hard it was for you to be diligent in ____

 I am so thankful for you

 And confession time – many days I do the above and I ask for their forgiveness.
 Taking the time to acknowledge my wrongs, that I may not have earlier.

 I realized quickly how much they look forward to these notes.
-Even the ones that couldn’t read yet on their own!
+Even the ones that couldn’t read yet on their own enjoyed them.

 They share them with each other.
-They save them in their memory boxes.
+They save them in their memory boxes (even my teenagers).
 They look back at them on hard days.

-There are times where I have written the notes nightly and some seasons where it’s a couple of times a week.
-But at a minimum, I write encouraging notes to my children once each week I make sure to take this extra step to encourage them in this way and it has been so worth it!
+There are times where I have written the bedtime notes nightly and some seasons where it’s a couple of times a week.
+But at a minimum, I write encouraging notes to my children once each week.
+I make sure to take this extra step to praise them in this way and it has been so worth it!

 Yes, I still have “those nights” and plenty of #MomGuilt to submit, but what God has brought out of that is something we can cherish for years to come.

 Would you like to join me in encouraging your kids this way?

 Join our FREEBIES Hub to download one of the note pages I’ve used to write our Bedtime Notes and lots of other resources to build your children up!

-Are you looking for other ways to encourage your loved ones?
+Are you looking for other ways to encourage and motivate your kids?

 We’ve also worked on building each other up through the Mums Kids Jesus Cultivate Love Challenge!
-This resource has 50+ ideas and includes planners and printables to help you cultivate love in your family and it’s totally free!
+This free resource has 50+ ideas and includes planners and printables to help you cultivate love in your family and it’s totally free!
 It’s such a blessing to watch our family come together and build each other up in new ways.
-I encourage you to check it out ?
+I encourage you to check it out?

 So now that you’re thinking about it, what’s that thing you do that I really should try??